annabonza/WatchlistApp/README.md

 - view upcoming movies
 - view all movies on your list
 - check off a movie after watching
-- view list of all watched movies
+- view list of all watched movies.